 - Throw advantages and referee decisions out.
 They’re just illogical safety nets for competitors who are shy to engage.

-- Use an IBJJF/ADCC like point system, with a few tweaks.
+- Use an IBJJF/ADCC like the point system, with a few tweaks.
 Actually, Rickson Gracie has the perfect concepts for a practical point system for BJJ.
 Points should be awarded for submission attempts over positions, thus encouraging people to look for the finish.

 - Have a reasonable time limit for open tournaments.
 10-20 minute matches might be great for invitational events, but doing so at an open tournament means begin there for days.
-IBJJF like time limits seem to do the trick.
+IBJJF like time limits seems to do the trick.

 - Include EBI style overtime rounds.
 Since ADCC overtime rounds are a safety net of their own, a little tweak to EBI overtime would do the trick here.
 Going down to 1 round instead of three would ensure a winner in a timely and entertaining fashion.

 - Remove the ban on techniques.
 Not really going the way of EBI, but limiting only the most difficult/dangerous of techniques for the beginners only.
 That means all is fair game for purple belts and above, while neck cranks would be out of bounds for blue belts.
 White belts would have to stay away from heel hooks and toe holds as well, but reaping is allowed for everyone.

 The ideas stated above are my own and are by no means a solution to the competition conundrum we have on our hands.
 However, it’s a direction of thought, that might offer a simple solution to a complex problem.
 It’s not that hard to imagine a ruleset that would benefit all involved and show the true beauty of our art at the same time.

 After all, if nothing else works, we can always embrace Combat Jiu-Jitsu rules and slap the hell out of each other.